 There will be a designated area for you within the voting place.
-You will be able to photograph the record of page and line numbers.
+You will be able to photograph the record of page and line numbers of persons who have cast ordinary votes and been marked off the roll.

 Key information for scrutineers in voting places | Pārongo kōrero whakahirahira mō ngā kaititiro i ngā whare tuku pōti

-Allowed Not allowed You may sit or stand in the designated area for scrutineers and observe voting.
-You must not obstruct voters or staff in the voting place.
-You can photograph the record of electorate, page and line numbers of persons who have voted, which Issuing Officers will complete, and relay this to your campaign team.
-You must not touch any voting materials at any point.
+Allowed Not allowed You can sit or stand in the designated area for scrutineers to observe voting.
+You cannot obstruct voters or staff in the voting place.
+You can photograph the record of page and line numbers of persons who have cast ordinary votes, which Issuing Officers will complete, and relay this to your campaign team.
+You cannot touch any voting materials, or photograph voters, results sheets or any other activities in the voting place.
 You can wear a party lapel badge or rosette and clothing in party colours.
 You cannot wear or display any items with a party name or logo other than the lapel badge/rosette, nor any items with a candidate name.
-Allowed Not allowed You can raise your hand to ask an Issuing Officer to question a voter suspected of voting more than once or of voting as somebody else.
-You must not communicate with any voter in the voting place.
+Allowed Not allowed Through the Voting Place Manager, you can raise your hand to ask an Issuing Officer to question a voter suspected of voting more than once or of voting as somebody else.
+You cannot communicate with any voter in the voting place.

-Guidance for scrutineers | Kupu āwhina mō ngā kaititiro
+Guidance for scrutineers | Kupu āwhina mō ngā | kaititiro